SmithLabBio/lugh_tutorial/README.md

 Another space intended to be used for temporary storage for large files or a large number of files.
 Reading and writing to this location is much faster than it is in scratch so it is intended for cases where a program is doing frequent reading and writing of data.

 ### Symlinks
-Symlinks to these directories can be nice to have.
+Symlinks to the scratch directories can be nice to have.
+To create one for the scratch directory you would use the command:
 ```bash
 ln -s /mnt/scratch/smithlab/ /mnt/home/<net id>/scratch
 ```